radish-es/casebook-property/content/casebook/governance/tulk.md

 short: Tulk
 reporter: '(1848), 41 ER 1143 (Ch)'
 year: 1848
-facts: Tulk sold a piece of land with the restriction that the garden be maintained and that he have access to it.
-Moxhay subsequently purchased the land, with notice of the covenant.
-Moxhay sought to alter the garden.
+facts: Tulk sold land Leichester Square to Elms under a covenant that Elms would maintain the square.
+Moxhay subsequently purchased the land from Elms, with notice of the covenant.
+Moxhay sought to build on the square.
 issue: Whether the restrictive covenant is valid.
 held: For plaintiff.
 Restrictive covenants run with the land, so are durable beyond the ownership of the contracting parties.
+description: Tulk sold land Leichester Square to Elms under a covenant that Elms would maintain the square.
+Moxhay subsequently purchased the land from Elms, with notice of the covenant.
+Moxhay sought to build on the square.
 public: true
 doctrines:
   - covenants
+weight: 20
 bookHidden: false
 ---